JRodrigoF/data_engineering_airflow/README.md

         (Cleansing/transformation)
-        take updated kym_unique_filter_1 -> create csv with Tags table for ingestion take updated kym_unique_filter_1 -> create csv with Examples table for ingestion ..
+        take updated kym_unique_filter_1 -> create csv with Tags table for ingestion take updated kym_unique_filter_1 -> create csv with Examples table for ingestion new operator using katrin's script putinTables -> should produce already the file with core data for ingestion -> Rodrigo
+        ..

         (Augmentation)